Editions of 19th century GUITAR SONGS and CD recordings

 CMP 180 KENNST DU DAS LAND?
 Five settings of Goethe's world famous Mignon text for Voice & Guitar, with texts in German and English Four settings are by C.F.Zelter and one by L.Abeille. £9.50

-Corda Music Publications, in collaboration with Danubia Discs, have produced a CD of twenty four German songs and ballads c.1800.
+GOETHE and the GUITAR Corda Music Publications, in collaboration with Danubia Discs, have produced a CD of twenty four German songs and ballads c.1800.
 These songs are with original guitar accompaniments from the early 19th century and are settings of lyrics by Johann Wolfgang Goethe and Friedrich Schiller.
 Printed editions of the songs are now published.
 See new additions to the list at Guitar Song For more details of the Goethe & The Guitar project, with a list of the 24 songs on the CD and short biographies of the performing artists, please see below.

 For details of our published editions of the songs, click on CMP 162 - GERMAN GUITAR SONGS of the 19th Century.
 Information about the artists and ensembles involved in the recordings is at www.cordamusic.co.uk/concert.html .